openmaptiles/www.openmaptiles.org/docs/website/leaflet.md

 layout: docs
 category: website
 title: Leaflet
-description: Leaflet
+description: Display maps on a web using the Leaflet JavaScript library.
-keywords: Leaflet VectorGrid
 order: 4
 ---